July 14, 2020

 You will also be eligible for the Emeriti Health Insurance Plan Options if you satisfy the criteria for Retirement Eligibility under the Plan.

 Having met the criteria for Retirement Eligibility, you will be able to enroll in the Emeriti Health Insurance after terminating service with the College, attaining age 65, and enrolling in Medicare Parts A and B.

-If your spouse or domestic partner is also age 65 or older and is enrolled in Medicare Part A and B, he/she may also choose a plan in which to enroll at the time you are choosing an Emeriti Health Insurance Plan Option for yourself.
+If your spouse or domestic partner is also age 65 or older and is enrolled in Medicare Part A and B, they may also choose a plan in which to enroll at the time you are choosing an Emeriti Health Insurance Plan Option for yourself.
 If your spouse or domestic partner or eligible dependents are not Medicare-eligible, they may enroll in Emeriti's pre-65 Health Insurance Plan Options when you enroll.
 All rate and plan options (pre or post 65) are available to consider at www.emeritihealth.org.